 Microlearning is the method to grasp knowledge presented in small chunks.
 A learning session takes place on the mobile device.
 A module is short, usually around 5 min. or even less.
 It is packed with essentials.
 One microlearning lesson has only one specific goal to perform.
 Videos or other rich formats accompany the training to accelerate the learning process.
 Gamification i.e. using the elements from games or game convention is often used in microlearning.
-Moreover, learner can decide when or where to take the lesson.
+Moreover, the learner can decide when or where to take the lesson.
 It is the learner who is in the center of attention and his/her needs.
 Retaining knowledge is fundamental.
-Continuous learning in small bites guarantees best results.
-Microlearning is the learning method which has appeared as the answer to growing number of millennials as the workforce but its appeal is much broader.
+Continuous learning in small bites guarantees the best results.
+Microlearning is the learning method that has appeared as the answer to the growing number of millennials as the workforce but its appeal is much broader.
 The method is said to bring high engagement among the participants and give outstanding business results.

 BT Consumer, a division of British Communication group, also used microlearning for training.
 Their aim was to improve customer service since many customers complained about it.
 Many unsatisfied customers had to phone several times to solve their problems.
 Additionally, BT Consumer recruited a lot of employees and needed fast onboarding training.
 Similarly to Walmart, the training had a game formula and microlearning bites ensure that the learning was efficient and interesting.
-Since the number of employees was around 2 500, it was vital that learning was individualized to cater for different knowledge and experience.
-BT Consumer claimed that the customer service had improved, which manifested itself in reduced number of callback rate.
+Since the number of employees was around 2 500, it was vital that learning was individualized to cater to different knowledge and experience.
+BT Consumers claimed that the customer service had improved, which manifested itself in a reduced number of callback rates.
 Customer value improvement grew by 5%.
-Reduction in call-handling time caused that customer service could handle more customers in shorter period of time.
+Reduction in call-handling time caused that customer service could handle more customers in a shorter period of time.

 Microlearning is also utilized in product training to help the staff remember product specifications.
 One can find such an example in Toyota, in the USA.
 The car company helped car dealerships learn the specification and differences regarding different car models.
 It was available for 25 000 representatives.
-The company noted 5% increase in their sales satisfaction index and increased sales.
+The company noted a 5% increase in its sales satisfaction index and increased sales.
 Not only did it help the staff to remember specifications, but it positively influenced their self-confidence making them better salespersons.